 There are three broad classes of photosynthetic pigments: chlorophylls, carotenoids, and phycobilins.
 Each class includes several pigments with similar chemical structures.
 Different pigments absorb light at different wavelengths, and hence differ in color.
 (Why?)
-Because they differ in chemical structure, they also vary in their solubility in water and in their degree of polarity and adsorbance to silica gel.
-This information is summarized in Table 6.1.
+Because they differ in chemical structure, they also vary in their solubility in water and degree of polarity and adsorbance to silica gel.
+This information is summarized in Table 1 on the next page.